Pmejna/repo-browser/README.md

 * [react-icons](https://react-icons.github.io/) - a great icon library to jumpstart the project with.

 This app is a simple project.
 Some of the libraries might be an overkill, but might be helpful to speed up the development process.
 I believe this is a good project baseline.

+## Other decisions
-I might implement Redux if I will find a use for it.
+* State: at this point state will be allocated inside the Search component.
+Any state related to the API might be shared between the components and pages using SWR hooks.
+I might implement redux store and reducers to handle the state if I find a use for it.

 ## How to use this project